StockNews.com Begins Coverage on OncoCyte (NASDAQ:OCX)

-StockNews.com assumed coverage on shares of OncoCyte (NASDAQ:OCX – Free Report) in a research note released on Saturday.
+StockNews.com began coverage on shares of OncoCyte (NASDAQ:OCX – Free Report) in a research note issued to investors on Friday.
 The firm issued a sell rating on the stock.

-Other analysts have also issued research reports about the company.
-Piper Sandler cut their price objective on OncoCyte from $3.50 to $3.00 and set a neutral rating for the company in a report on Monday, November 13th.
-Needham & Company LLC cut their price target on OncoCyte from $4.25 to $3.60 and set a buy rating for the company in a report on Thursday, November 9th.
-Finally, Benchmark cut their price target on OncoCyte from $9.00 to $5.00 and set a speculative buy rating for the company in a report on Thursday, August 24th.
+Several other equities analysts have also weighed in on the company.
+Benchmark cut their target price on OncoCyte from $9.00 to $5.00 and set a speculative buy rating on the stock in a report on Thursday, August 24th.
+Piper Sandler decreased their target price on OncoCyte from $3.50 to $3.00 and set a neutral rating for the company in a research report on Monday, November 13th.
+Finally, Needham & Company LLC reduced their price objective on shares of OncoCyte from $4.25 to $3.60 and set a buy rating for the company in a research note on Thursday, November 9th.

-OncoCyte (NASDAQ:OCX – Get Free Report) last posted its quarterly earnings results on Thursday, November 9th.
-The company reported ($0.57) earnings per share for the quarter, topping the consensus estimate of ($1.52) by $0.95.
+OncoCyte (NASDAQ:OCX – Get Free Report) last released its quarterly earnings data on Thursday, November 9th.
+The company reported ($0.57) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($1.52) by $0.95.
 OncoCyte had a negative return on equity of 77.26% and a negative net margin of 3,923.58%.
 The firm had revenue of $0.43 million during the quarter, compared to analysts’ expectations of $0.40 million.
-On average, equities research analysts expect that OncoCyte will post -1.59 earnings per share for the current fiscal year.
+Equities research analysts expect that OncoCyte will post -1.59 EPS for the current fiscal year.

-Several large investors have recently made changes to their positions in the business.
-AWM Investment Company Inc. lifted its position in shares of OncoCyte by 109.4% in the second quarter.
-AWM Investment Company Inc. now owns 14,185,664 shares of the company’s stock worth $3,263,000 after buying an additional 7,412,613 shares in the last quarter.
-Renaissance Technologies LLC grew its stake in OncoCyte by 131.7% in the second quarter.
-Renaissance Technologies LLC now owns 138,100 shares of the company’s stock worth $32,000 after purchasing an additional 78,500 shares in the last quarter.
-Geode Capital Management LLC grew its stake in OncoCyte by 23.8% in the second quarter.
-Geode Capital Management LLC now owns 1,228,553 shares of the company’s stock worth $283,000 after purchasing an additional 236,099 shares in the last quarter.
-Balyasny Asset Management LLC grew its stake in OncoCyte by 389.9% in the third quarter.
-Balyasny Asset Management LLC now owns 52,887 shares of the company’s stock worth $39,000 after purchasing an additional 42,091 shares in the last quarter.
-Finally, Goldman Sachs Group Inc. grew its stake in OncoCyte by 17.8% in the second quarter.
-Goldman Sachs Group Inc. now owns 541,983 shares of the company’s stock worth $487,000 after purchasing an additional 81,979 shares in the last quarter.
+Hedge funds have recently added to or reduced their stakes in the business.
+Cubist Systematic Strategies LLC acquired a new stake in shares of OncoCyte in the 2nd quarter valued at $25,000.
+Raymond James Financial Services Advisors Inc. acquired a new stake in shares of OncoCyte during the first quarter worth approximately $25,000.
+Renaissance Technologies LLC raised its stake in shares of OncoCyte by 131.7% in the second quarter.
+Renaissance Technologies LLC now owns 138,100 shares of the company’s stock valued at $32,000 after acquiring an additional 78,500 shares during the last quarter.
+DCF Advisers LLC boosted its holdings in shares of OncoCyte by 107.0% in the 1st quarter.
+DCF Advisers LLC now owns 25,149 shares of the company’s stock worth $37,000 after acquiring an additional 13,000 shares in the last quarter.
+Finally, Balyasny Asset Management LLC grew its position in OncoCyte by 389.9% during the 3rd quarter.
+Balyasny Asset Management LLC now owns 52,887 shares of the company’s stock worth $39,000 after acquiring an additional 42,091 shares during the last quarter.

 About OncoCyte